github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/using-the-audit-log-api-for-your-enterprise.md

 {% data reusables.audit_log.retention-periods %}

+{% ifversion ghec %}Each audit log API endpoint has a rate limit of 1,750 queries per hour for a given combination of user and IP address.
+To avoid rate limiting, integrations that query the audit log API should query at a maximum frequency of 1,750 queries per hour.
+Additionally, if your integration receives a rate limit error (typically a 403 or 429 response), it should wait before making another request to the API.
+For more information, see "[AUTOTITLE](/rest/overview/resources-in-the-rest-api#exceeding-the-rate-limit)" and "[AUTOTITLE](/rest/guides/best-practices-for-integrators#dealing-with-rate-limits)."{% endif %}

 For more information about the audit log REST API, see "[AUTOTITLE](/rest/enterprise-admin#audit-log)" and "[AUTOTITLE](/rest/orgs#get-the-audit-log-for-an-organization)."

 ## Example 1: All events in an enterprise, for a specific date, with pagination